A fire at a popular nightclub in India's Goa state kills at least 25, officials say

 NEW DELHI (AP) — At least 25 people, including tourists, were killed in a fire at a popular nightclub in India’s Goa state, the state’s chief minister said Sunday.

-The blaze occurred just past midnight in Arpora in North Goa, a party hub.
+The blaze occurred just past midnight in Arpora village in North Goa, a party hub, some 25 kilometers (15-miles) from the state capital, Panaji.

 The nightclub, located along the Arpora river backwaters, had a narrow entry and exit that forced the fire brigades to park their tankers about 400 meters away, the news agency said.
 The restricted access delayed firefighting efforts, it reported, citing local officials.